Phenomedon/Phenomedon.github.io/_elements/Unsupervised/Cluster_Analysis/kmeans.md

-Examining the assignment step, Lloyd's algorithm can be classified as a greedy optimization method: each {{ils}}x_{i}{{ile}} minimizes its own square error with glutinous disregard for the square errors of any other point {{ils}}x_{\ell}{{ile}}, where {{ils}}\small\ell \neq i{{ile}}.
+Examining the assignment step, Lloyd's algorithm can be classified as a greedy optimization method: each {{ils}}x_{i}{{ile}} minimizes its own square error with gluttonous disregard for the square errors of any other point {{ils}}x_{\ell}{{ile}}, where {{ils}}\small\ell \neq i{{ile}}.

 Since every point behaves greedily during the assignment step, some simple